 About the Author

-Liz is Chief Data Advisor at Atomic Revenue, Chief Technology Officer at AuVis, Inc., and an owner of both companies.
-She is dedicated to developing technologies that make business data more accessible and comprehensible.
+Liz, Chief Data Advisor at Atomic Revenue, is dedicated to developing technologies that make business data more accessible and comprehensible.
 Liz helps companies align their internal systems to make sure they're capturing the right data for their unique business needs, and then automates the reporting process to ensure each business has insight into the data and analysis they need to truly understand their revenue generation process.